 Growing up with an older brother who often recruited her as his wrestling partner, Kaley learned a few things about the sport and wanted to give the team a try.
 Mr. Sullivan’s response?
 Join us!
 Being the only girl on the Middle School’s team didn't bother her a bit.
 “I kind of liked that I was different from everyone else,” she says.
 “In the end, I was part of a team, so, boy or girl, it didn't really matter; we were all in it together.
 And all the boys are my friends.”

-Also a ballerina since the age of two (she recently had to give up dance due to a full schedule), Latin class with Mrs. Kelleher—the fun discussions and her crazy homework assignments—and science class were among her favorite academic subjects.
+Also a ballerina since the age of two (she recently had to give up dance due to a full schedule), Latin class with Mrs. Kelleher—the fun discussions and her crazy homework assignments—and science class are among her favorite academic subjects.
 For the cheerful, rising Upper Schooler, it’s hard to pinpoint what she loves most about Pingry.

 “There are so many things,” she says.
 “It's diversity, the teachers, all the activities.
 I just love it here."

 “I’ve been teaching for over 40 years and I’ve never seen a Kindergartner tackle a 1,500-piece puzzle,” said Mrs. Previti.
 “They begged us to let them do puzzles instead of go out for Recess.
 They were like ants!”
 (As a point of comparison, she adds, 100- to 200-piece puzzles are more the norm for this age.)
 Every day after lunch, during activity time, the boys worked, calmly, cooperatively.
 First they sorted the pieces into containers by color, each student took a color, and they got to work assembling the borders.
 The brain-bending interior soon followed.
 At one point, without uttering a word, Colton and Max switched places so they could better access their parts of the puzzle.
 Pieces were readily exchanged, as needed.
 Arguments never broke out.
 When a comrade expressed interest in joining the group, he was quickly absorbed, and made a “puzzlemaster-in-training.”